Holidays Around The World: New Year's, Christmas, And More

 The tradition of Carnival in Brazil is thought to have originated in Greece.
 However, the Roman Catholic church picked up the holiday, which was soon celebrated in Portugal.
 When Portugal colonized Brazil, the holiday was brought along.
 Now, the festivities have been adapted to Brazilian culture, with a significant focus on Samba and other traditional forms of Brazilian dance, such as Carimbó in the north of Brazil.
 The largest Carnival celebration in Brazil is held in Rio de Janeiro each year, and it involves a huge parade that lasts the entire day.

 Hanukkah, sometimes called the Festival of Lights, is one of the winter holidays primarily celebrated by those of the Jewish faith or culture.
-In Hebrew, the holiday is called Chanukah.
+It celebrates the rededication of the Second Temple after the recovery of Jerusalem.In Hebrew, the holiday is called Chanukkah.
 Hanukkah starts on the 25th day of Kislev, a month in the Jewish calendar.
-However, the day doesn’t align with the Gregorian calendar, so the holiday is celebrated on different days yearly.
+However, the day doesn’t align with the Gregorian calendar, so the holiday is celebrated on different days yearly and lasts for eight nights.

 In 2024, Hanukkah starts on December 25th and ends on January 2nd, 2025.
 On each day of Hanukkah, a candle on the menorah is lit.
-Some families give gifts for each day, while others might provide gifts only on the last day.
-Other traditions include eating donuts and fried foods like potato cakes.
+Lighting candles tends to be one of the most prominent traditions associated with the holiday.Some Jewish families give each other gifts for each day, while others might provide gifts only on the last day.
+Other traditions for Jewish people during Hanukkah include eating donuts, fried foods like potato cakes, and other traditional food options.

-Dia de los Muertos (Latin America)
+Día de los Muertos (Latin America)

 Dia de los Muertos (Day of the Dead in English) is a holiday that originated in Mexico but is celebrated in many Latin American countries.
-The holiday occurs over two days on November 1st and 2nd and can sometimes include November 6th in some places.
+The holiday occurs over two days on November 1st and 2nd, and can sometimes include November 6th in some places.
 On this day, families create ofrendas (offerings) to honor deceased family members.
 The holiday celebrates the connection between the living and the dead and remembers the lives of important people from generations past.

-The Catholic Church celebrates these days as All Saints’ Day, which occurs on November 1st, and All Souls’ Day, which appears on November 2nd.
+The Catholic Church celebrates these days as All Saints’ Day, which occurs on November 1st, and All Souls’ Day, which occurs on November 2nd.
 Some people in Latin America, primarily Catholics, also celebrate these holidays.
 During this day, they may celebrate the Patron Saint of Life and other patron saints.

 How to avoid cultural appropriation on the Day of the Dead